nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 | `422`     | invalid | INVALID_PARAMETER | Submitted parameter is not valid. |
 | `422`     | invalid | REFERENCE_NOT_FOUND | Referenced resource not found. |

+Detailed diagnostic information **MUST** be supplied when erroring on the codes above.

 INVALID_PARAMETER would be used in the following, or similar, scenarios:
 - Unexpected parameter value for an custom operation.
 For example, a lowercase value is supplied to the recordSection parameter of the $gpc.getcarerecord operation.
 - An invalid date/time value specified in a custom operaion parameter.
 For example, a invalid timePeriod defined in the timePeriod input parameter to the $gpc.getcarerecord operation.

-Diagnostic information detailing the invalid parameter **MUST** be supplied when erroring on INVALID_PARAMETER.

 INVALID_RESOURCE would be used in situations such as the following:
 - Resource does to validate against StructureDefinition (either in request body, of in JWT claim)